TheInfiniteKind/moneydance_open/src/com/moneydance/modules/features/contextmenutools/readme.txt

 SHOW VALUE OF SELECTED TRANSACTIONS
 --------------------------------------
-Select one or more transactions and choose this option to see their combined total, converted into a currency of your choice (set in the config screen).
+Select two or more transactions and choose this option to see their combined total, converted into a currency of your choice (set in the config screen).
 This feature knows how to correctly summarise complex investment transactions or different types.

 DUPLICATE TRANSACTIONS...
 ----------------------------
-Right-click a transaction and choose one of the Duplicate options to create a copy of it:
+Right-click a transaction and choose one of the Duplicate options to create a copy of it.
+With a single transaction selected, only "Adjust duplicated date(s) by one month" is available - the other three options below only appear when 2 or more transactions are selected:

-  - With the same date(s) - the duplicate keeps the original transaction's date(s), no prompt
+  - With the same date(s) - the duplicate keeps the original transaction's date(s), no prompt (2 or more transactions only)

-  - Enter new date - prompts for one specific new date, used for a single transaction ** may also let you enter a new value - see below
+  - Enter new date - prompts for one specific new date, applied to every duplicated transaction (2 or more transactions only)
+    ** may also let you enter a new value - see below

   - Adjust duplicated date(s) - prompts for a relative shift (days/months/years), applied to
-    every duplicated transaction - suits duplicating several transactions at once ** may also let you enter a new value - see below
+    every duplicated transaction - suits duplicating several transactions at once (2 or more transactions only)
+    ** may also let you enter a new value - see below

-  - Adjust duplicated date(s) by one month - shortcut that duplicates one month forward automatically, no prompt
+  - Adjust duplicated date(s) by one month - shortcut that duplicates one month forward automatically, no prompt - available whether you've selected one transaction or several

 ** When duplicating 2 or more single-split transactions, where every selected transaction currently shares the same absolute value and the same currency, where none of the accounts